promptPOV for macOS

 Pick a Lead time (5 / 10 / 15 / 20 min).

-The countdown banner and the AI briefing both fire that many minutes before the meeting starts.
+The countdown banner and the briefing both fire that many minutes before the meeting starts.
 5 min is the default; bump it up if you want longer prep time.

 (Optional) Tick Auto-draft briefing with AI.